THE IJIO BEST PAPER AWARD

 In 1983, the first volume of the International Journal of Industrial Organization (IJIO) was published – and for many years (until 2008), the journal was included as part of the EARIE annual membership benefits package.
 The IJIO is an international venture that aims at full coverage of theoretical and empirical questions in industrial organization.
 This includes classic questions of strategic behavior and market structure.
 The journal also seeks to publish articles dealing with technological change, internal organization of firms, regulation, antitrust and productivity analysis.
 IJIO recognizes the need to allow for diversity of perspectives and research styles in industrial organization and encourages submissions in theoretical work, empirical work, and case studies.
 IJIO will also occasionally publish symposia on topical issues, as well as other special issues.

-The IJIO Editorial Board announced that, as from 2007, authors of the two best articles published in the IJIO volume of the previous year shall win a certificate & money prize.
-This award was initially named The Paul Geroski Best Paper Prize in memory of Paul Geroski (IJIO Co-Managing Editor, 1987-1992) who passed away in 2005; however, to avoid confusion with an EARIE best paper prize also dedicated to Paul Geroski, in 2013 the IJIO award reverted back to its generic name.
+As of 2007, authors of the two best papers published in the IJIO volume of the previous year win a money prize, sponsored and selected by the IJIO Editorial Board.
+This award was initially named The Paul Geroski Best Paper Prize in memory of Paul Geroski (IJIO Co-Managing Editor, 1987-1992) who passed away in 2005; however, to avoid confusion with an EARIE best paper prize (YEEA) also dedicated to Paul Geroski, in 2013 the IJIO award reverted back to its generic name.
 Winners of the International Journal of Industrial Organization Best Paper Award are selected by the journal editors and announced in the last IJIO issue of each year.